aaronlmathis/Public/README.md

 # PowerShell and Python Administrative Scripts

-Welcome to the repository for a collection of PowerShell and Python scripts designed to streamline and enhance your administrative tasks across AWS, Cloud environments, Windows, and Linux systems.
+Welcome to my personal repository of PowerShell and Python scripts designed to assist me in administrative tasks across Windows and Linux systems in both AWS and on-premise environments.
 This repository aims to provide versatile, efficient, and reliable solutions for system administrators, DevOps engineers, and IT professionals managing diverse infrastructures.

 ## Repository Overview